Call: 0800 136 420†

 The value of your investments can go down as well as up, and you may not get back what you originally invested.

-Over the month, the Company’s net asset value total return rose 5.1% which was ahead of the 4.3% increase in the FTSE All-Share 5% Capped Index.
+Over the month, the Company’s net asset value total return rose 0.5% which was marginally behind the 0.7% rise in the FTSE All-Share 5% Capped Index.

 The Company is an investment trust and therefore its shares are not subject to the Financial Conduct Authority's rules relating to the restrictions on the retail distribution of unregulated collective investment schemes and close substitutes which came into effect on 1 January 2014.
 The Company conducts its affairs so that its shares can be recommended by Financial Advisers to ordinary retail investors in accordance with the Financial Conduct Authority's rules relating to non-mainstream investment products and intends to continue to do so.